Your browser doesn't support JavaScript Data Types and Character Sets - Windows Programming

 Working with Strings

-C++ has 4 built-in character types: char, wchar_t, char16_t, and char32_t.
-C and C++ introduced fixed-size character types char16_t and char32_t in 2011 to deal with the UTF-16 and UTF-32 formats.
-Since the width of wchar_t is compiler-specific any program that needs to be compiler-portable should avoid using wchar_t for storing Unicode text.
+C++ has four built-in character types: char, wchar_t, char16_t, and char32_t.
+In 2011, C and C++ introduced fixed-size character types char16_t and char32_t to deal with the UTF-16 and UTF-32 formats.
+Since the width of wchar_t is compiler-specific, any program that needs to be compiler-portable should avoid using wchar_t for storing Unicode text.

 Any string literal should also use the prefix L,u, or U to indicate a wchar_t, char16_t, and char32_t character string.